Heo Hoon: 2017–2020

-2020–present
+2020–2022

 The 2020–21 season saw Heo achieve a number of milestones and records.
 He ended the season with an average of 15.63 points per game, surpassing his previous personal record, and led the league in assists overall (among both domestic and foreign players) for a second consecutive season.
 Additionally, he became the first domestic player to lead in points scored (among domestic players) and assists (overall), as well as the first domestic player since Seo Jang-hoon to lead in both the domestic and overall statistical categories; Seo led in points scored (domestic) and rebounds (overall) for the 1998–99 season.
 In the October game against Anyang KGC, he surpassed his personal record for points scored in a single game, scoring 33 points, including a 16-meter buzzer beater from the half-court line to tie the score and force the game into overtime.
 In December, he was nominated for and won the Male Basketball Player of the Year, voted for by league coaches and his KBL peers, at the annual Dong-a Sports Awards honoring domestic professional athletes across all disciplines.
 During the March game against Anyang KGC, he and Yang both recorded double-doubles, marking the first time in KBL history two domestic players recorded double-doubles (across all categories) in a single game.
 Heo's double-double was his tenth of the season, the first time since the 2006–07 season a player has achieved ten or more double-doubles in points and assists.
 Although he missed out on the season MVP to Song, he was named into the KBL Best 5 for the second consecutive season.
 He was also named Player of the Year (KBL category) and voted into the "Best 5" of Rookie the Basket magazine's annual Players' Choice Awards.

 Heo ruptured his ankle ligaments during a pre-season practice game in September and was out for the entire first round of the 2021–22 season.
 He returned for the November game against Changwon LG Sakers and contributed 20 points in a 89–80 win.
 The aftereffects of his injury continued to affect him for the next two months, limiting his playing time.
 Although his statistics were lower than the previous two seasons, he contributed by scoring in clutch situations and during the second half.
 He notably scored during decisive moments in several of KT's narrow wins, such as a buzzer beater against Changwon LG Sakers with 2.2 seconds left, the decisive equalizer against Ulsan Hyundai Mobis Phoebus during the last minute of the fourth quarter after orchestrating KT's comeback from a 22-point deficit, and a tie-breaker against Daegu KOGAS Pegasus during the last 30 seconds.
 In January against Anyang KGC, he became the 48th player in KBL history to reach 1,000 career assists as KT ended a four-game losing streak to win 77–66.
 In March, he achieved his first double-double (points and assists) of the season.